 Isabelle Westbury reports on how the ‘British’ duo were signed as replacements with great success

 There is something about defying expectations that suits the English.
-Label us favourites and we will self-destruct.
-Make it clear from the outset that we are very much second best, however, and we thrive.
+Label them favourites and they self-destruct.
+Make it clear from the outset that they are very much second best, however, and the English thrive.

 English replacement players created a sensation in this season’s Big Bash League.
-Most notable perhaps, was Jofra Archer, only selected by the Hobart Hurricanes to replace Tom Curran, a late call-up for the Ashes.
-It may seem far-fetched to label the Barbados-born former West Indies Under-19 bowling allrounder as English but he has a British passport and has repeatedly expressed his intent to play for his adopted nation.
+Most notable was Jofra Archer, only selected by the Hobart Hurricanes to replace Tom Curran, a late call-up for the Ashes.
+It may seem far-fetched to label the Barbados-born former West Indies Under-19 bowling allrounder as English; Archer does however have a British passport and has repeatedly expressed his intent to play for his adopted nation.

 Under ICC regulations he is eligible, but the more stringent ECB regulations, and perhaps the lure of T20 leagues abroad, mean that 2022 might be his first opportunity.
 More concerning for English cricket, though, is how few appeared to know that Archer has already been thriving – in county cricket.
 For those that did, his performances were no surprise.
 “As a Sussex fan I can tell you that the Archer Hype Train is the only train in Brighton which is never delayed,” commented one observer, late last season.